The-fiber-Group/fiber-Language-and-Environment-Standard/syntax-summary.md

 	-	Char
 	-	Uncd
 *	Bool

-	used in logic expressions
 	-	True
 	-	False
 *	Graph

-	used to represent character values
 	-	Char
 	-	Byte
 	-	Uncd
 *	Bin

-	fiber's compound data type
 *	Any

-	Any type
 	-	Number
 	-	Bool
 	-	Graph